spackows/CASCON-2024_NL-interfaces/README.md

 <li>How application information is saved in a JSON structure</li>
 <li>How that application information is provided as context in LLM prompts</li>
 <li>Answering user questions (contextual help)</li>
+<li>Updating application information in the JSON structure to improve answers</li>
 </ol>
 <p>Download: <a href="slides/05_exercise-01.pdf">Slides</a></p>
 </td>